TharunKommaddi/OracleApex/Interview Questions - Oracle PL SQL.md

 - procedure can be stored images

 **Function:**

 - Function is a named pl/sql block which accepts some input and peform operation must be return a value
 - function can be called from sql statement
 - functions cannot be stored images

 # 17. What are constraints and its types ?

 - Constraint is rule per validating the data
-- constraints are used for conditional insert *constraints are three types:** entity integrity constraints: check,not null domain integrity constraints: primary key,unique referential integrity constraints: foreign key
+- constraints are used for conditional insert

+**constraints are three types:**

+- entity integrity constraints:
+- check,not null
+- domain integrity constraints:
+- primary key,unique
+- referential integrity constraints:
+- foreign key

+# 18. Difference between unique key, primary key and foreign key ?

+**unique key:**

+- it will not allow duplicate values

+**primary key:**

+- it will not allow duplicate and null values
+- a table must have only one primaary key

+**foreign key:**

+- Foreign key is used to build a relationship between two tables

+# 19. What is Difference B/W Rowid And Rownum ?

+**Rowid:**

+- rowid is permanent
+- rowid is psuedo column
+- it is a hexadecimal number
+- rowid is unique
+- data retrieval faster

+**rownum:**

+- Rownum is temparory
+- it is a sequential number
+- to avoid duplicates